Git-K3rnel/VulnHub/HACKLAB-VULNIX/README.md

 ## Privileg Escalation Part 2

-We immediately see out sudo permissions :
+We immediately see our sudo permissions :

 ```bash
 vulnix@vulnix:~$ sudo -l